rclone/rclone/MANUAL.md

 Google docs will transfer correctly with `rclone sync`, `rclone copy` etc as rclone knows to ignore the size when doing the transfer.

-However an unfortunate consequence of this is that you can't download Google docs using `rclone mount` - you will get a 0 sized file.
+However an unfortunate consequence of this is that you may not be able to download Google docs using `rclone mount`.
+If it doesn't work you will get a 0 sized file.
 If you try again the doc may gain its correct size and be downloadable.
+Whther it will work on not depends on the application accessing the mount and the OS you are running - experiment to find out if it does work for you!

 ### Duplicated files ###